FEniCS/web/community/index.md

 developments from core developers, hear new applications and results, and discuss ways of improving your projects.

+## Google Summer of Code

+The FEniCS Project has participated in the [Google Summer of Code](https://summerofcode.withgoogle.com) for multiple projects relating to the development of FEniCS.
+See [GSoC overview](../gsoc/gsoc.md) for more information.

 ## Code of Conduct